 The verdict is out and it’s safe to use right-angle tracks in your design, as long as you’re not working on ultra-high frequency microwave designs.
 The myth of 45° angle routing is finally put to rest.
-But if it was a misconception to start with, why does PCB design software continue to incorporate 45° angles in their routing strategy?
+But if it was a misconception to start with, why does Printed Circuit Board design software continue to incorporate 45° angles in their routing strategy?
 Furthermore, why did people start routing with 45° in the first place?

 Every myth has an origin.
 In the case of routing with 45° corners, the myth can be traced back to a time when PCB manufacturing wasn’t as advanced as it is today.
 Back then, right-angle or any sharp angle corners presented a realistic threat to manufacturability.
 Sharp corners could cause acid traps, where some of the acids used in etching linger and continue to corrode the copper at sharp corners.
 Back then, engineers were also concerned that right-angled corners aren’t as sturdy as 45° ones and could be peeled off easily.

-Thankfully, these worries belong to the past, as new PCB manufacturing technology ensures that your PCB is properly etched, right-angle or not.
+Thankfully, these worries belong to the past, as new PCB manufacturing technology ensures that your PCB ground plane is properly etched, right-angle or not.
 Veteran engineers from the days of avoiding right-angle corners often continue to frown on using 45° angles in today’s designs.
 However, for many of them, it’s more of a habit than a rule.

 Sharp corners used to cause manufacturability issues.